chmos/nl/lab/lab5/readme.md

 print(a[1])
 ```
 > torch.Size([3, 224, 224])
+>
 > {'annotation': {'folder': 'VOC2010', 'filename': '2008_000008.jpg', 'source': {'database': 'The VOC2008 Database', 'annotation': 'PASCAL VOC2008', 'image': 'flickr'}, 'size': {'width': '500', 'height': '442', 'depth': '3'}, 'segmented': '0', 'object': [{'name': 'horse', 'pose': 'Left', 'truncated': '0', 'occluded': '1', 'bndbox': {'xmin': '53', 'ymin': '87', 'xmax': '471', 'ymax': '420'}, 'difficult': '0'}, {'name': 'person', 'pose': 'Unspecified', 'truncated': '1', 'occluded': '0', 'bndbox': {'xmin': '158', 'ymin': '44', 'xmax': '289', 'ymax': '167'}, 'difficult': '0'}]}}

-A sample is a tuple.
+The sample is a tuple.
 The 1st entry is an image and the 2nd one is the annotation in the form of a dictionary.

 ### Find all category names
 ```python